AxelBattut/td-ux-erc721-DEFI/README.md

 TD UX ERC721

-To use the project, clone the project and run the code using npm start in cd mon-app
+To use the project, clone the project, run "npm-i" then "ng serve".
+That will add the node_modules file.
+Then go in cd mon-app and run the code using npm start.
 ## Some visuals

 Here is what you can expect from this project :